How Sales Data Drives Growth

 If you are a service-based business, streams could be one-on-one consulting, group sessions, packages, workshops or affiliates.

-If you find that a particular steam is under-performing (or profitable sales are low considering the amount of time you are spending on them), then consider changing it or dropping it altogether to help focus on the stronger performing streams.
+If you find that a particular steam is under-performing (or profitable sales are low considering the amount of time you are spending on them), then consider changing it or dropping it all together to help focus on the stronger performing streams.

 3. Customer Tiers